Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level0-1.md

 ## :loud_sound: Level Objective

 Your task in this level is to log into the Bandit server, locate the **readme file** in the **home directory**, and retrieve the password for the next level **Bandit1**.

-### **The following commands with help you througtout the game**
+:pencil2: **Please beware of the following commands**

-**ssh**: SSH stands for Secure Shell.
+**SSH**: SSH stands for Secure Shell.
 It is a protocol used to securely connect to a remote machine (another computer) over a network.
 This is how you’ll be accessing the Bandit server to complete the level.
 SSH ensures your data is encrypted, keeping your connection safe.

-**bandit**: This is the username for the Bandit Level.
+**Bandit**: This is the username for the Bandit Level.
 You need to log in using this username, which is provided to you in the game.

-**bandit.labs.overthewire.org**: This is the address of the Bandit server.
+**Bandit.labs.overthewire.org**: This is the address of the Bandit server.
 It’s like the "home" or location of the server where you need to connect.
 In this case, it’s hosted by .

 **-p 2220**: The -p option specifies the port number.
 SSH normally works on port 22, but Bandit uses port 2220 instead.
 You need to specify this port so your connection knows where to go.

-:bulb: **Reminder** - please note down the **Passwords* for each level as you go along
+:bulb: **Reminder** - please note down the **Passwords** for each level as you go along

+##  :page_with_curl: Step-by-Step Solution

 Once logged in, you will be in the **home directory** of bandit0.

-##  :page_with_curl: Step-by-Step Solution

 ### Step 1: List the Files in the Home Directory